Museums in Egypt

 7. The Textile Museum (Moved to the National Museum of Egyptian Civilization)

-Textile Museum: This museum is housed in El Nahaseen School near the Sabil of Muhammad Ali Pasha, which is one of the ancient structures on Al-Moez Street.
-The museum houses a variety of textile models from various centuries, to educate visitors about Egypt’s textile history.
-This is the first museum in the Middle East dedicated to spinning and weaving, and the third in the world.
+The Textile Museum sits in El Nahaseen School near the Sabil of Muhammad Ali Pasha.
+This is one of the ancient structures on Al-Moez Street.
+The museum houses a variety of textile models from various centuries to teach visitors about Egypt’s textile history.
+It is the first museum in the Middle East dedicated to spinning and weaving, and the third in the world.

 Museums in Alexandria